 Health Plan Risk Scores

-To implement our risk mitigation strategy in the HMO plans, we engaged Milliman, an international actuarial and consulting firm, in the development of health plan risk scores based on the Milliman Advanced Risk Adjusters (MARA) prospective tool.
-MARA analyzes each member’s medical and prescription drug claim history to produce risk scores that predict their risk of incurring future health care costs.
+To implement our risk mitigation strategy, we engaged Milliman, an international actuarial and consulting firm, in the development of health plan risk scores based on the Milliman Advanced Risk Adjusters (MARA) prospective tool.
+MARA analyzes each member’s medical claim history to produce risk scores that predict their risk of incurring future health care costs.

 Here’s how the risk score works:

-Risk Score of a Plan Associated Frequency of Health Care Services Provided
+Risk Score of a Plan Associated Costs for Health Care Services Provided

 Equal to 1 Average